Online Application

 Classroom Grants will be considered for:

-- Classroom projects that require out-of-the-ordinary supplies, educational software (for student use), etc. NO Field Trips this Year, No GUESTS in Buildings (they could be virtual)
+- Classroom projects that require out-of-the-ordinary supplies, educational software (for student use), etc.

 - Applicants must demonstrate the impact on and the benefit to students.
 The committee looks favorably upon co-operative grants.
-No intermixing of classes or big groups.

 - Additionally, the committee is concerned with equity.
 A project that benefits all classrooms in a school building at one level or more will carry more points.